ExpertIce Badges

 • Create a comprehensive inventory of the deceased person’s assets, including real estate, bank accounts, investments, personal property, and any other assets subject to probate.

-• Obtain appraisals or valuations for assets as required by Oregon law.
+• Obtain appraisals or valuations for assets as required by California law.

 4. Notifying Creditors: